 Remember that most people shop the sales, so regular prices mean nothing to them these days unless the item is a MUST.

-Grocery stores hold their own, and prices change like gas prices in Canada apart from their big sellers, price freeze, or “won’t be beaten” prices.
+Grocery stores hold their own, and prices change, such as gas prices in Canada, which are different from those of their big sellers, price freezes, or “won’t be beaten” prices.

 A Grocery Budget Relies On Your Savings Plan